KyleErhabor/myme/README.md

 ## Usage

 The first argument to the program is the path to the MAL list export.
 A mapping is an existing score (i.e. a score in the list export) matched with a new score.
 The scores are separated by colons, and the mappings are separated by spaces.
 The existing score supports ranges to map multiple existing scores to a single new score.
+The resulting XML is written to `out.xml`.

 ### Examples